 The Chi Square Test is a test that involves the use of parameters to test the statistical significance of the observations under study.

-Statistics Solutions is the country's leader in chi square tests and dissertation statistics.
-Contact Statistics Solutions today for a free 30-minute consultation.
+Statistics Solutions is the country’s leader in chi square tests and dissertation statistics.
+Use the calendar below to schedule a free 30-minute consultation.

 The task of the chi square test is to test the statistical significance of the observed relationship with respect to the expected relationship.
 The chi square statistic is used by the researcher for determining whether or not a relationship exists.